planet-lia/lia-docs/content/getting-started.md

 title: Getting started
 ---

-Let's setup your Lia environment, run a game with your bot and upload it to the leaderboard!
+Let's setup your Lia environment, run your first game and upload your bot to the leaderboard!
-You can also try Lia without downloading anything via our <a href="https://www.liagame.com/editor" target="_blank">Online editor</a>.
+You can also try out Lia without downloading anything via our <a href="https://www.liagame.com/editor" target="_blank">Online editor</a>.

 ## 1. Download

 * <a href="https://github.com/liagame/lia-SDK/releases/tag/v0.2.0" target="_blank">Download Lia-SDK</a> for your operating system and unzip it into a folder of your liking.
 Lia-SDK is portable so you don't need to install anything.
-* <a href="https://java.com/en/" target="_blank">Install Java</a> on your system, as the Lia is written in Kotlin and it needs it in order to run.
-Most system have it ins
+* <a href="https://java.com/en/" target="_blank">Install Java</a> on your system as Lia is written in Kotlin and it needs it in order to run.
 * <a href="https://setup-programming-language" target="_blank">Setup programming language</a> that you will use for writing your bot.
 If you have used the language before, you most likely already have everything that you need.

 ## 2. Play a game

-Open up a **Cmd.exe** or **PowerShell.exe** on Windows or a **Terminal** on Linux or macOS, move to the unzipped Lia-SDK directory and run the commands below.
+Open up a **Cmd.exe** or **PowerShell.exe** on Windows or a **Terminal** on Linux or macOS, **move to the unzipped Lia-SDK** directory and run the commands below.
 They will create a new starting bot John using programming language Java and will battle it against itself.
 To choose a different language for your bot simply replace the ```java``` part of the first command with ```python3``` or ```kotlin```.
-The first time you play a game with your bot may take some time as a few libraries needs to be downloaded, later runs will be much faster.
+The first time you play a game with your bot it may take some time as a couple of libraries needs to be downloaded, later runs will be much faster.

 {{< multilang >}}